-Originally patented in 1742 by Benjamin Franklin, the Stovax Regency enjoys a pedigree unmatched by any other stove.
+Originally patented in 1742 by Benjamin Franklin, the Regency enjoys a pedigree unmatched by any other stove.
 It was designed at a time when America was still a British colony and its proportions were undoubtedly influenced by Franklin’s extended visits to Georgian London.
-With the doors open and a fire burning, the Regency’s large firebox produces the atmosphere of a traditional open fireplace.
+Functioning like an open fire with its large firebox, the Regency forgoes adjustable heat output.
+The stove can be burnt with the doors closed or open for the traditional fireplace atmosphere.

 |Flue outlet||8” top or rear|